syncfusion-content/fileformat-docs/File-Formats/PDF/PdfGrid.md

 //Save the document into the stream.
 MemoryStream stream = new MemoryStream();
 pdfDocument.Save(stream);
 //If the position is not set to '0,' a PDF will be empty. stream.Position = 0;
 //Close the document.
 pdfDocument.Close(true);

-//Defining the ContentType for a pdf file. string contentType = "application/pdf";
+//Defining the ContentType for a PDF file. string contentType = "application/pdf";
 //Define the file name.
 string fileName = "Output.pdf";
 //Creates a FileContentResult object by using the file contents, content type, and file name. return File(stream, contentType, fileName);